-France is a great short-haul option from the UK.
-We focus on the south-west in a variety of locations where we enjoy excellent relationships with local schools, clubs and training venues.
-For example, rugby teams that have toured here with us have enjoyed coaching with Joe Worsley, former Rugby World Cup winner, now professional coach (pictured below), for example.
-Our tour manager for France, Bruce, coaches rugby and lived in the region for several years.
+Sports tours to France are a great short-haul option.
+We focus on several locations in the south-west where we have excellent relationships with local schools, clubs and training venues.
+Rugby teams that have toured here with Sporta have enjoyed coaching with Joe Worsley, former Rugby World Cup winner and professional coach, for example.
+Our tour manager for France coaches rugby and lived in the region for several years.
 He is able to pass on the benefit of his knowledge and contacts across the region and is on hand to make sure our tours run smoothly.

 - Competitive French opposition

 - Great training facilities and excellent training climate

 - Variety of hotel, apartment and resort accommodation

 - Secure and safe resorts for school parties